Prevention & Safety Resources

 UNDER CONSTRUCTION – COMING SOON!

-Public events can pose safety risks like crowded spaces, low lighting, and unfamiliar attendees.
+Public events can pose safety risks, such as crowded spaces, poor lighting, and unfamiliar attendees.
 To reduce these risks, strong safety planning is essential from the start.

 Any event within the Central Douglas Fire & Rescue Authority (CDF&R) area must prioritize the safety of staff, volunteers, guests, and all other individuals involved.
 Whether you’re a student, venue manager, or part of an outside group, you’re responsible for event safety.

-Events of all types—fairs, fireworks, graduations, concerts, and more—must meet fire and life safety standards.
+Events of all types, such as fairs, fireworks, graduations, concerts, and more, must meet fire and life safety standards.
 While specific rules vary by event, safety planning is always required.

 Please click the following link to be directed to the Central Douglas Fire & Rescue Authority’s Special Event Requirements